uxmoon/web-starter-kit/readme.md

 ## JavaScript

-- Added `gulp-babel` to transpile ES6 modern syntax
+- Use `gulp-babel` to transpile ES6 modern syntax
+- Minify with `gulp-uglify`

 ## Browser support